About us

 Research, Monitoring and Evaluation

 Enhancing knowledge and evidence on wildlife and environmental crimes to support law enforcement and conservation decisions.
 Key projects focus on rhino horn trade, bushmeat, big cat and pangolin poaching.
-Supporting DNPW with a rehabilitation centre for seized pangolins, ensuring proper care and release back into the wild.
+Supporting DNPW with a rehabilitation centre for seized pangolins, ensuring appropriate care and release back into the wild.

 Pangolin Rehabilitation and Release